-Our employee benefits focus on providing ongoing health and wellness benefits including not only physical but mental health services with access to telemedicine, funded health savings accounts, employee assistance programs that offer confidential emotional support and work-life solutions.
-We also provide programs that emphasize and protect financial wellness through our profit-sharing plan and generous 401(k) matching policy.
-The Company has a robust employee recognition program that highlights employees that create "Wows" for our customers as well as recognizes employees that save customers from fraudulent activity, known as "Fraudbusters."
+Our employee benefits focus on providing ongoing health and wellness benefits including not only physical but mental health services with access to telemedicine, funded health savings accounts, employee assistance programs and work-life solutions.
+The Company also has a robust employee recognition program that highlights employees that create "Wows" for our customers as well as recognizes employees that save customers from fraudulent activity, known as "Fraudbusters."

 Employee training is fundamental to our vision and is one of our 21 Service Non-Negotiables.
-We believe that "knowledge of our job and the financial industry" is essential in providing the appropriate expertise.
+We believe that "knowledge of our job and the financial industry" is essential in providing the appropriate expertise and growth opportunities to our people.
 We encourage our employees to take advantage of the numerous training opportunities available to them and obtain certifications and degrees for current and future roles.
-During 2023, we provided over 29,000 internally developed training programs which are mostly conducted through the American Bankers Association (ABA).
+We support and encourage participation in industry banking schools, leadership training and management development training and always have a pipeline of future leadership enrolled in these programs.
 In addition, we have a generous college tuition reimbursement program to assist employees in obtaining degrees that will open opportunities at higher levels in our Company.
-In the past 5 years, we have provided tuition assistance to 185 employees.
+In the past 5 years, we have provided tuition assistance to 170 employees.

 The Company values the recruitment and retention of a diverse and inclusive workforce that is representative of the communities that we serve.
-Our focus on diversity, equity and inclusion is also included in our 21 Service Non-Negotiables.
-By promoting and fostering a workforce that is reflective of our customers and communities, we seek to better understand the financial needs of our prospects and customers and provide them with relevant financial service products.
-This philosophy enables us to provide different solutions to issues where we can achieve the greatest outcome.
+By promoting and fostering a workforce that is reflective of our customers and communities, we seek to better understand the financial needs of our prospects and customers and provide them with relevant financial products.
+This philosophy enables us to provide appropriate solutions and services where we can achieve the best outcome for our customer.
 We will continue to be an organization that embraces diversity and provides an employee experience that is inclusive and where we treat each other with grace, understanding and acceptance.
-As of December 31, 2023, 30% of our leadership positions were held by women and 15% were held by ethnic minorities.
+As of December 31, 2024, 39% of our leadership positions were held by women and 26% were held by minorities, people with disabilities and veterans.